Andrija Puharich: Early life

+Career

+From 1953 to 1955, Puharich served as a captain in the Army Medical Corps; in this capacity, he was assigned as Chief, Outpatient Service, U.S. Army Dispensary, Army Chemical Center, Edgewood Arsenal, Maryland.
+By this time he was already presenting papers on the possible military usefulness of paranormal phenemona.

-During that time, he was in and out of Edgewood Arsenal Research Laboratories and Fort Detrick, meeting with various high-ranking officers and officials, primarily from The Pentagon, CIA, and Naval Intelligence.
+During that time, he was in and out of Edgewood Arsenal Research Laboratories and Fort Detrick, inter-acting with various high-ranking members and officials primarily from The Pentagon, CIA, and Naval Intelligence.
 The Edgewood Arsenal is currently officially called the Edgewood Area of Aberdeen Proving Ground.

 Puharich was impressed by the stories about the Dutch psychic Peter Hurkos and invited him to the U.S. in 1956 to investigate his alleged abilities (see below).
 In 1960, Puharich investigated materialization séances at Camp Chesterfield, but discovered the use of cheesecloth being used to fake ectoplasm.

-Puharich played himself on Perry Mason television series, in the episode, "The Case of the Meddling Medium," in 1961.
-He conducted a series of three tests to help determine the ESP of Mason's client accused of murder.
-During the third test, the actual murderer was exposed.
+In 1960, Puharich participated in Chatino rituals in Mexico, which involved the consumption of hallucinogenic drugs.
+These experiences resulted in the publication of his books The Sacred Mushroom and Beyond Telepathy.

+In 1963, Puharich investigated the Brazilian psychic surgeon Zé Arigó, who he viewed favourably, providing an afterword for his 1974 biographer.

 In 1971, Puharich met Israeli psychic Uri Geller and endorsed him as a genuine psychic (see below).
 Puharich wrote a supportive 1974 biography of Geller, a subject he had investigated with the help of Itzhak Bentov, among others.
-He also investigated and thought favorably of the Brazilian psychic surgeon Zé Arigó, providing an afterword for his 1974 biographer.
-Puharich also investigated Mexican psychic surgeon Pachita.
-One of his books is The Sacred Mushroom: Key to the Door of Eternity, describes his work with psychics.

-In the 1970s, Puharich claimed he had investigated the effects of a low frequency radiation beam that the Soviet Union had been testing.
+In the 1970s, Puharich claimed he had investigated "the effects of a low frequency radiation beam" that the Soviet Union had been testing.
 According to Puharich the beam was based on the work of Nikola Tesla and could be used as a weapon to control people.
 He also claimed the beam was responsible for climatic disturbances, earthquakes, Legionnaires' disease and violent riots.
 Puharich wrote Tesla was contacted several times by extraterrestrials.